piotrchabros/ApiPopulationMicroservice/README.md

 ## About this application

-This is a small microservice that performs the following steps:
+This is a lightweight microservice that performs the following steps:
 * fetches data from a public API,
 * transforms the data and presents it in a user-friendly form,
 * presents the data in a single page application.